TGLuong/TGLuong/README.md

 # Hi there 👋
-### My name is Trần Gia Lương, and I come from VietNam Academy of Cryptography Technique 😄
+### My name is Trần Gia Lương, and I have been an student of VietNam Academy of Cryptography Technique 😄
 ### Welcome to my profile, and if you feel interest, follow me!!! :heart_eyes:
 😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎
 <!--